harryworld/typeform-slack/README.md

 # typeform-slack

-This is a little tool to automate the process of Slack Invitation
+This tool is being updated, we want to create a tool which can read data from Typeform and send invitation in Slack.
+This is combined of the plugin as well as a management system on the users signed up.

 1. Create a typeform
 2. Get the `formId` and `apiKey`